 |---|---|---|---|---|---|

-You need cost control, not chain debugging: → Tokonomics.
+You need cost control, not chain debugging: Tokonomics.
 Budget alerts, hard caps, per-tenant isolation, model routing.
-Any language, 5-minute setup.
+Any language, 5-minute setup at $49/month.

-You're building LangChain agents and need trace debugging: → LangSmith.
+You're building LangChain agents and need trace debugging: LangSmith.
 Best-in-class for chain traces.
-Add Tokonomics separately for budget control.
+Add a separate cost layer if budget control matters.

-You want self-hosted open-source observability: → Langfuse.
-Strong community, self-hostable, good evaluation suite.
+You want self-hosted open-source observability: Langfuse.
+Strong community, self-hostable, good evaluation suite at $59/month cloud or free self-hosted.

-You're a Python/JS enterprise team that needs a full LLM gateway: → Portkey.
-Production-grade routing, fallbacks, governance.
+You're a Python/JS enterprise team that needs a full LLM gateway: Portkey.
+Production-grade routing, fallbacks, governance at $79/month.

-You're an existing Helicone customer: → Evaluate alternatives before your next renewal.
-The product is in maintenance mode.
+You're an existing Helicone customer: Evaluate alternatives before your next renewal.
+The product appears to be in maintenance mode, though we cannot confirm the full scope of the acquisition's impact.

 Frequently Asked Questions